 The shortcode will appear similar to this on the page:

-Here, you’ll want to designate a special permission tag that will be given only to the Team Parent user account.
-This might either be the Parent Tag designated in Step 3 of this tutorial, or it might be a separate tag that’s added to the Parent User via a CRM Automation when the Team Parent first purchases the license.
+In that same area, designate a special permission tag that will be given only to the Team Leader’s account.
+This might either be the Leader Tag designated in Step 3 of this tutorial, or it might be a separate tag that’s added to the Leader via a CRM Automation when the Team Leader first purchases the license.

-If any child users receive the permission tag for this page, they will also be able to perform team management operations like adding or removing child accounts.
+If any team members receive the permission tag for this page, they will also be able to perform team management operations like adding or removing team user accounts.

 At this point, it’s time to test out the new team management page:

-- Create a test user by running through the order form process you have in place to create your teams, so that they have their own “team” info and the required parent tags.
+- Create a test user by running through the order form process you have in place to create your teams, so that they have their own “team” info and the required Team Leader tags.
 Please do this with a new email that does not already exist in your system.

 When your order form process and tags are configured properly, the page should appear similar to this for your test user: